zsc347/ts-serverless-demo/README.md

 CI is based on github actions.

-Whenever push to any branch, `pre-commit` and `test` will run so we can check whether project in in good status.
+When push to any branch, `pre-commit` and `test` will be triggered so we can check whether project in in good status.

 Reference